ME-FM-Society-of-BC/Practitioner-Database/README.md

+## Practitioner-Database
-builds the React client code using the # Practitioner-Database This repository holds the MEFM Practitioner Database application.
+This repository holds the MEFM Practitioner Database application.
 The technology stack comprises:
 - Java REST server hosted on Google App Engine, backed by Google Datastore
 - React/Redux front end

-The code is organized as a Java maven project holding the Java REST server web application, with an additional client folder containing the React client application.
-Note that creating and bundling the client code is not performed by the maven build.
-Refer to the Building section for more details.
+The code is organized as a Java maven project holding both the the Java REST server web application, and the React client application.

 ## Background
 This is a project undertaken to assist the ME/FM Society of BC (https://www.mefm.bc.ca/).
 It provides a public forum for patients with Myalgic Encephalomyelitis (ME) and/or Fibromyalgia (FM) to share information.
 The current version is a non localized English application for use in Canadian provinces.